 Our extensive re-building of the website currently excludes the selection of tapestry cushion cover panels.
-These will be inserted before long.
+These will be inserted later this year.
 Do email us if you want a particular design since we may have it in stock.

 We have discontinued the range of Peruvian tapestries for the disappointing reason that for over a year the weaver did not answer our many emails and letters (and we don’t speak Spanish!).
 So we apologise for this.
 A shame.
 For a while we did offer a selection of Chinese hand-woven tapestries from a reputable non-sweatshop […]

 Monet’s Garden tapestry The Monet’s Garden tapestry shown here is one of our most popular tapestries, having numerous different interpretations (horizontal, vertical and square) of Claude Monet’s delightful lake garden and its iconic bridge at Giverny in Normandy.
 Monet lived there for over 40 years and today we can visit his house, flower garden and […]

 Large tapestries We occasionally receive enquiries about large tapestries.
 Imagine the drama of a really grand tapestry on your wall!
 To make it easier to locate such pieces of large wall art we have created a separate section on our website called Larger Tapestries.
 This is sub-divided into two aspects for convenience: a) large tapestries […]

 Francois Boucher tapestries Francois Boucher tapestries flowed from the work of Louis XV’s court painter who was the dominant force in French art in the second half of the 18th century.
 Francois Boucher was born in Paris in 1703.
 (Being born early in a century provides the opportunity to be a dominant force in one’s […]

 The Apocalyse Tapestry The Apocalyse Tapestry in Angers is one of those historical masterpieces which takes your breath away and then transports you into another world.
 The importance of a controlled climate in the hall where this old materpiece is displayed results in fortuitous stage management – you walk through two solid sets of doors: involuntarily you go “Aah!”.
 The only other place where […]